Understanding Cisco licensing

 If your business doesn’t need the full functionality of a Smart Account, we offer a scaled-back version—the Limited Use Smart Account.
 It’s made for small to medium-sized businesses (SMBs) that do not have a company domain email ID and use a public email domain.

-Self-manage your licenses with Cisco Smart Software Manager (CSSM).
+Self-manage your licenses with Cisco Smart Software Manager (SSM)

-After creating a Smart Account, you can begin self-managing license deployments throughout your company using the cloud-based CSSM interface.
-The CSSM:
+After creating a Smart Account, you can begin self-managing license deployments throughout your company using the cloud-based Cisco SSM interface.
+The SSM:

-You have three deployment choices with Smart Licensing.
+You have four deployment choices with Smart Licensing.
 Use one across your organization or mix and match as you like.

-This deployment method is best when security policies require devices to be isolated from the Internet.
+This deployment method is best when security policies require devices to be isolated from the internet.
 Device communication is contained within the local network.
-The on-premises server uses a synchronization process to exchange license information with the Cisco Smart Software Manager (CSSM).
+The on-premises server uses a synchronization process to exchange license information with the Cisco Smart Software Manager.
 Transfers can be automatic and network based or offline and manual.
 This method simplifies larger Cisco deployments (of roughly 30 or more licenses).
 Read the data sheet to learn more.

 This is our highest level of security for organizations that need a full air-gapped environment (and on-premises licensing isn’t an option).
 Access through license reservation is fully offline and requires no ongoing communication or additional infrastructure.
 All licenses are manually checked in and out by copying and pasting information between products and Cisco.com.
 Disconnected licensing works well for remote deployments.